The 30 Best Reasons to Take a Digital Detox

 You might be surprised by the amount of free time you find on your hands in the midst of a digital detox.
 One of best things to do with this newfound time?
 Exercise, of course.

 It's the perfect opportunity to start making up for all the time you've been spending sitting on the couch like a lump, mindlessly scrolling through Facebook.
 And considering that research suggests that all that sedentary time we spend behind a computer is having deleterious effects on our health, a little extra gym time couldn't hurt.
-And if you're looking for a little extra exercise boost, snap up the 7 Gym Clothes That Feel As Good As They Look.

 You'll Improve Your Self-Esteem